takeshape/takeshape-demo/README.md

   ```
   Formats dates using [moment.js](https://momentjs.com/). `format` can be either a [format string](https://momentjs.com/docs/#/displaying/format/) or an object where you can specify a format and override the default timezone and locale (configured in `tsg.yml`).

+## GraphQL tips
+*If you're using JetBrains we recommend using the  [JS GraphQL plugin](https://github.com/jimkyndemeyer/js-graphql-intellij-plugin).
+This plugin allows for real time validation of your queries against the schema you define in TS though modeling*

 ## Reach out
 If we can make your life easier we want to hear from you at [support@takeshape.io](mailto:support@takeshape.io)